arnaud-lb/vim-php-namespace/README.markdown

 ## Features

-### Import classes (add use statements)
+### Import classes or functions (add use statements)

-Automatically adds the corresponding `use` statement for the class under the cursor.
+Automatically adds the corresponding `use` statement for the name under the cursor.

 To use this feature, add the following mappings in `~/.vimrc`: